 Join us to explain how to upgrade Google Analytics to version 4.

 First, log in to your Google Analytics panel.
 If you have not already registered your website in GA4, see the Google Analytics installation tutorial on the website.
 If you have registered your website, click on Admin.
 Enter the Google Analytics settings panel.

 Then click on the ‘Upgrade to GA4’ option on this page.

 Finally, select Create Property.
 Just as easily!
 New Google Analytics has been created for you.

 You will have access to the two previous and new versions of Google Analytics.
-Unfortunately, the old version information has not been transferred to the new version, but with the same code you entered on your site, you can enter the information in both panels.
-Work with the same old panel for a few months and then you can work with the new panel and see the pleasure of using artificial intelligence in Google Analytics.
+Unfortunately, the old version information has not been transferred to the latest version, but with the same code you entered on your website, you can get the data in both panels.
+Work with the same old panel for a few months, and then you can work with the new panel and see the pleasure of using artificial intelligence in Google Analytics.